haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/about.md

 [Osaka Metropolitan University](https://www.omu.ac.jp/en/) in Japan.

-**My e-mail address and affiliation has changed since the name of my university has changed.**
+**Since April 2022, My e-mail address and affiliation has changed since the name of my university has changed.**

 **New E-mail**:
 henomoto [at] omu.ac.jp